 In the 7-8th centuries it was governed by Arabs, in 11th was modified by Persians, late was rebuild by Russians and finally was handed to Georgians.

 Nevertheless, the latest reconstructions were caused by a nature force about 200 years ago.
-And since the fort was ruined by the earthquake not a single hand of a builder has been touched its debris.
-Fortunately, the primary walls of the castle up to now are well preserved.
+And since the fort was ruined by the earthquake not a single hand of a builder has been touched to this debris.
+Fortunately, the primary walls of the castle up to now are well-preserved.

 What it looks like now?

-Inner courts of the citadel are absolutely free for walk but some parts of fortifications are extremely dangerous to be climb up.
+Inner courts of the citadel are absolutely free for walk, but some parts of fortifications are extremely dangerous to climb up.
 One careless step may drive you into a deep abyss due to lack of any fences and stairs.

 Somehow or other, the fortress itself is an uniqueness artifact of the architectural heritage of Georgia.
 And archaic atmosphere of this place will evidently teleport its visitor to another time.